ethereum/devp2p/discv5/discv5-theory.md

 performed at regular intervals.

 Checking node liveness whenever a node is to be added to a bucket is impractical and creates a DoS vector.
-Implementations can perform liveness checks asynchronously with bucket addition and occasionally verify that a random node in a random bucket is live by sending [PING].
+Implementations should perform liveness checks asynchronously with bucket addition and occasionally verify that a random node in a random bucket is live by sending [PING].
 When the PONG response indicates that a new version of the node record is available, the liveness check should pull the new record and update it in the local table.

-For FINDNODE, implementations must avoid returning any nodes whose liveness has not been verified.
+When responding to FINDNODE, implementations must avoid relaying any nodes whose liveness has not been verified.
+This is easy to achieve by storing an additional flag per node in the table, tracking whether the node has ever successfully responded to a PING request.

+In order to keep all k-bucket positions occupied even when bucket members fail liveness checks, it is strongly recommended to maintain a 'replacement cache' alongside each bucket.
+This cache holds recently-seen node which would fall into the corresponding bucket but cannot become a member of the bucket because it is already at capacity.
+Once a bucket member becomes unresponsive, a replacement can be chosen from the cache.

-### Recursive Lookup
+### Lookup

 A 'lookup' locates the `k` closest nodes to a node ID.

-The lookup initiator starts by picking `α` closest nodes to the target it knows of.
-The initiator then sends concurrent [FINDNODE] packets to those nodes. `α` is an implementation-defined concurrency parameter, typically `3`.
-In the recursive step, the initiator resends FINDNODE to nodes it has learned about from previous queries.
+The lookup initiator starts by picking `α` closest nodes to the target it knows of from the local table.
+The initiator then sends [FINDNODE] requests to those nodes. `α` is an implementation-defined concurrency parameter, typically `3`.
+As NEIGHBORS responses are received, the initiator resends FINDNODE to nodes it has learned about from previous queries.
 Of the `k` nodes the initiator has heard of closest to the target, it picks `α` that it has not yet queried and sends FINDNODE to them.
-Nodes that fail to respond quickly are removed from consideration until and unless they do respond.

-If a round of FINDNODE queries fails to return a node any closer than the closest already seen, the initiator resends the find node to all of the `k` closest nodes it has not already queried.
 The lookup terminates when the initiator has queried and gotten responses from the `k` closest nodes it has seen.

+To improve the resilience of lookups against adversarial nodes, the algorithm may be adapted to perform network traversal on multiple disjoint paths.
+Not only does this approach benefit security, it also improves effectiveness because more nodes are visited during a single lookup.
+The initial `k` closest nodes are partioned into multiple independent 'path' buckets, and ​concurrent FINDNODE​ requests executed as described above, with one difference: results discovered on one path are not reused on another, i.e. each path attempts to reach the closest nodes to the lookup target independently without reusing intermediate results found on another path.
+Note that it is still necessary to track previously asked nodes across all paths to keep the paths disjoint.

+### Lookup Protocol

+This section shows how the wire protocol messages can be used to perform a lookup interaction against a single node.

+Node `A` is looking for target `x`.
+It selects node `B` from the local table or intermediate lookup results.
+To query for nodes close to `x` on `B`, node `A` computes the query distance `d = logdistance(B, x)` and sends its request.

+    A -> B  FINDNODE [d]

+Node `B` responds with multiple nodes messages containing the nodes at the queried distance.

+    A <- B  NODES [N₁, N₂, N₃]
+    A <- B  NODES [N₄, N₅]

+Depending on the value of `d` and the content of `B`s table, the response to the initial query might contain very few nodes or no nodes at all.
+Should this be the case, `A` varies the distance to retrieve more nodes from adjacent k-buckets on `B`:

+    A -> B  FINDNODE [d+1]

+`B` responds with more nodes:

+    A <- B  NODES [N₆, N₇]

+Node `A` now sorts all received nodes by distance to the lookup target and proceeds by repeating the lookup procedure on another, closer node.

 ## Topic Advertisement